800 554 7016 M-F 8-7, Sat 9-1 CT or speak to your travel professional

 Days 20-22: Er Rachidia & Marrakesh, Morocco

 Arrive at Morocco’s Er Rachidia airport.
 Mount a camel for a ride up the famous Erg Chebbi sand dunes to your private tented camp.
 Enjoy an unforgettable night in the Sahara, complete with a traditional performance by Gnaoua tribesmen.
-The next day, fly over the Atlas Mountains to Marrakesh, one of Morocco’s imperial cities, where you meet the former Times science editor Cornelia Dean, as well as Carlotta Gall, senior Times correspondent for North Africa, who has covered conflict in many regions of the world.
+The next day, fly over the Atlas Mountains to Marrakesh, one of Morocco’s imperial cities, where you meet the Washington Editor of the New York Times, Elisabeth Bumiller, as well as Carlotta Gall, senior Times correspondent for North Africa, who has covered conflict in many regions of the world.
 Arrive in time for lunch and an exclusive demonstration of Arabian horsemanship.
 Soak in the bustle of Souk Smarine, a maze of stalls bursting with textiles and handcrafts.
 Visit the Ben Youssef madrassa and the Bahia Palace, and experience lively Djemaa el-Fna Square, a kaleidoscope of activity.
 Take a carriage ride to the Majorelle Gardens, known for their vivid cobalt-blue buildings.
 Gather at A&K’s exclusive Palm Grove camp for a lavish Berber feast.

 Days 23-26: Reykjavik, Iceland